-The Red Clay Consolidated School District acknowledges that electronic communication devices such as cell phones are increasingly common and provide students and their families with a sense of security and safety through immediate and direct communication.
-However, use of cell phones during the school day may disrupt the educational process.
+The Red Clay Consolidated School District acknowledges that electronic communication devices such as cell phones are common amongst students and provide families with a sense of security and safety through immediate and direct communication.
+However, use of these devices including smart phones, personal tablets, smart watches, etc during the school day may disrupt the educational process.
 In addition, use of cell phones during fire drills, or in the case of an emergency, may create dangerous situations by disseminating misinformation or interrupting administrative procedures.
-Students are expected to adhere to their school's policy in regards to electronic devices.